apiquality/.github/profile/README.md

 ## Releases
-The last release (2.1):
+The last release (2.2):
-- Deploy in Wso2 with api.yaml
+- Create spectral file with sonarapi rules
-- Add automatically the mock server in to the openapi
-- Create blocked stages in de deployment
+- Create contract tests in  postman with on click
-- Securize mock requests in microcks
-- Create a styles guide assistant to create a new style guide
-- Generate resolved openapi with external references in json and yaml format
-- Generate the openapi documentation in the apiquality tool
+- View the mocks in apiquality
-- Add domain to opportunities
-- New linter (redocly) in the apiops process
+- Create environment profiles with different cycle of APIOps

 ## Roadmap
 The next releases are:

-### v2.3 Security release (dec 2024)
+### v2.3 (dec 2024)
 - Use spectral as alternative doSonarAPI
 - Integrate with OWASP Zap to scan api vulnerabilities
 - Deploy API Portal without API Managers